davidosomething/dkowpconfig/README.md

 * [Advanced Custom Fields](http://www.advancedcustomfields.com/) allows you to easily create custom fields on your post edit.
-* [WP Composer](http://wordpress.org/plugins/composer/) allows you to use wp-cli to install plugins and manage WordPress

 ### Composer for themes
 Themes can be installed via composer into `content/themes`.